IstifaShania/sales-performance-analysis/README.txt

 🔹 Approach & Techniques
 SQL Queries for data aggregation and trend analysis.
-Power BI Dashboard with clean, professional design (Apple-style).
+Power BI Dashboard with clean design.
 Fiiters & Slicers for dynamic exploration.

 Key SQL Queries Used: